philip-monk/spoolman-importer/README.md

 ## Summary

 The script will provide a summary of actions taken during the execution, such as the number of vendors and filaments created or merged.
-Skipped items will not be included in the summary.